mtceballos/SIRENAdoc/SIRENAfunctions.rst

 .. _A:

 .. cpp:function:: int addFirstRow(ReconstructInitSIRENA *reconstruct_init, fitsfile **inLibObject, double samprate, int runF0orB0val, gsl_vector *E, gsl_vector *PHEIGHT, gsl_matrix *PULSE, gsl_matrix *PULSEB0, gsl_matrix *MF, gsl_matrix *MFB0, gsl_matrix *COVAR, gsl_matrix *WEIGHT, gsl_matrix *PULSEMaxLengthFixedFilter)

     Located in file: *tasksSIRENA.cpp*

     This function writes the first row of the library (without intermediate AB-related values, because it would be necessary to have at least two rows=energies in the library).
-It also writes the **FIXFILTT** and **FIXFILTF** HDUs with the optimal filters in the time and frequency domain (real and imag parts) with fixed legnth and the **PRCLOFWM** HDU with the precalculated values for optimal filtering and :option:`mode`=*WEIGHTM*.
+It also writes the *FIXFILTT* and *FIXFILTF* HDUs with the optimal filters in the time and frequency domain with fixed legnths (base-2 values) and the *PRCLOFWM* HDU with the precalculated values for optimal filtering and :option:`EnergyMethod` = *WEIGHTM*.

+    - Declare variables
+    - Write in the first row of the library FITS file some columns with the info provided by the input GSL vectors :cpp:member:`E`, :cpp:member:`PHEIGHT`, :cpp:member:`PULSE`, :cpp:member:`PULSEB0`,             :cpp:member:`MF` and :cpp:member:`MFB0` (and :cpp:member:`COVAR` and :cpp:member:`WEIGHT` if :option:`hduPRCLOFWM` =1) (and :cpp:member:`PULSEMaxLengthFixedFilter` if :option:`largeFilter` > :option:`PulseLength`)
+    - Writing HDUs with fixed filters in time (*FIXFILTT*) and frequency (*FIXFILTF*), **Tx** and **Fx** columns respectively (calculating the optimal filters, :cpp:func:`calculus_optimalFilter`).
+      In time domain **Tx** columns are real numbers but in frequency domain **Fx** columns are complex numbers (so real parts are written in the first half of the column and imaginary parts in the second one)
+    - Calculate and write the pre-calculated values by using the noise weight matrix from noise intervals (M'WM)^{-1}M'W for different lengths, **OFWx** columns in *PRCLOFWM*

     **Members/Variables**

     .. cpp:member:: ReconstructInitSIRENA** reconstruct_init

         Member of *ReconstructInitSIRENA* structure to initialize the reconstruction parameters (pointer and values).
-In particular, this function uses
-        :option:`mode` and the noise_spectrum in order to run :cpp:func:`calculus_optimalFilter`.

     .. cpp:member:: fitsfile** inLibObject